What is it?

 First of all, you will use DME to create your first data model.
 Here is a detailed instruction which will guide you through all steps of model creation process:

-Once a model is created (or opened), you will see three tabs:
+Once a model is created (or opened), you will see 3 main tabs:

 - Tables and Links - to describe tables taking part in the data model.
 You may define an alias for each table, as described in ”Working with table aliases” topic.